 Taking up the eastern side of the city, the neighbourhood of Chang Moi incorporates everything east of the Tha Pae Gate.
 This gate is one of the best-preserved in the Old City and is representative of the many great landmarks in the Chang Moi neighbourhood.

 Alongside the ancient landmarks, there are also fantastic modern ones in Chang Moi too.
-Premier of these has to be the Warorot Market – one of the largest and well-known markets in all of northern Thailand.
+Premier of these has to be the Warorot Market – one of the largest and most well-known markets in all of northern Thailand.
 All of this is made even more picturesque by living right along the banks of the Ping River, a natural feature that bisects the neighbourhood of Chang Moi.

 Pros of living in Chang Moi